Transforming the Bus Industry

-The Bus Industry of Greater Copenhagen had become a place you did not want to work, delivering unatractive services to its passengers.
-We gathered the industry and changed how they looked at themselves.
-We changed their service and helped them build a positive image in the public.
+The Bus Industry of Greater Copenhagen had become a place you did not want to work and had a reputation for delivering unattractive services to its passengers.
+We changed how the industry looked at itself, helped build a positive image in the public and create internal pride.
+Only 13 % of the bus drivers though the industry had a good image before the project.
+After four years, this had increased to 46 %.